bnjasim/FixMatch-pytorch/README.md

 This is an unofficial PyTorch implementation of [FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence](https://arxiv.org/abs/2001.07685).
 The official Tensorflow implementation is [here](https://github.com/google-research/fixmatch).

+## Update
 This code is only available in FixMatch (RandAugment).
-Now only experiments on CIFAR-10 and CIFAR-100 are available.
+Now in addition to experiments on CIFAR-10 and CIFAR-99 it supports APTOS dataset (https://www.kaggle.com/benjaminwarner/resized-2015-2019-blindness-detection-images) as well.

 ## Requirements
 - Python 3.6+